 At its annual summit meetings it also manages to force the political leaders of the various nations to assemble and waste time repeating the same free trade platitudes, and to wear funny clothes, with occasional US leaders having the sense to skip the meetings, or leave early.

-(If the fact that the Okinawa summit organised by Japan pulled US President Clinton away from the Israeli-Palestinian talks at Camp David for one crucial day, and so caused them to fail, as Clinton himself has claimed, then APEC has a lot to answer for.)
+(If it is true that the year 2000 APEC summit in Okinawa pulled US President Clinton away from the Israeli-Palestinian talks at Camp David for one crucial day, and so caused them to fail, as Clinton himself has claimed, then APEC has a lot to answer for.)

-True, APEC has collected many member nations, including even Russia.
-But this simply reflects the way governments will always jump at the chance to join any international grouping.
-They are always afraid of being left out of something, even if no benefit is obvious.
+True, APEC has collected many member nations, including even a Kremlin that cannot claim great Asian-Pacific relevance.
+But this simply reflects the way governments will always jump at the chance to join any international grouping for fear of being left out.

 Hopefully the rise of China and the growing clout of ASEAN will eventually put this hybrid outfit out of its misery.